sauravshekharsingh/social-api/README.md

 Social Media API using Node.js, Express and MongoDB with endpoints for login, signup, creating/deleting post, liking and commenting posts.
 Implemented JWT Authentication using Passport authentication middleware.

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`MONGO_URI`

-`JWT_SECRET`

 ## Features

 - Login / Signup (using JWT Authentication)